TomKopp/utils/README.md

 ## AttrConvert

-Converts html attribues to boolean and back
+Converts html attributes to boolean and back.

 ## ClampValue

-Clamp a value between min and max (inclusive)
+Clamp a value between min and max (inclusive).

 ## Debounce